dhackelman/music-streamer/README.md

 # music-streamer
-Angular App to simulate streaming music
+Angular App to simulate searchable music and user database

 GH-Pages: https://dhackelman.github.io/music-streamer/
 Using an existing mock-database of users.